Chart Color Schemes

 Employment

-East Maitland - Metford has a skilled workforce with 8931 residents employed as of June 2025.
-The unemployment rate is 3.7%, matching the Rest of NSW's rate.
+East Maitland - Metford has a skilled workforce with an unemployment rate of 3.6% as of September 2025.
+The area has 8,884 residents in work, which is 0.2% below the Rest of NSW's rate of 3.8%.

-Workforce participation is higher at 61.6%.
-Key employment sectors include health care & social assistance, retail trade, and construction.
-Mining shows strong specialization with an employment share twice the regional level, while agriculture, forestry & fishing has lower representation at 1%.
+Workforce participation is high at 61.6%, compared to the Rest of NSW's 56.4%.
+Key employment industries include health care & social assistance, retail trade, and construction.
+The area has a strong specialization in mining with an employment share of 2.0 times the regional level, but agriculture, forestry & fishing shows lower representation at 1.0% compared to the regional average of 5.3%.
 Many residents commute elsewhere for work based on Census data.

-In the year ending June 2025, labour force decreased by 4.2% and employment declined by 4.6%, leading to an unemployment rate rise of 0.4 percentage points.
-This contrasts with Rest of NSW where employment contracted by 0.1%.
-National employment forecasts from Jobs and Skills Australia (May 2025) project a 6.6% growth over five years and 13.7% over ten years.
-Applying these projections to East Maitland - Metford's employment mix suggests local growth of approximately 6.3% over five years and 13.4% over ten years, based on simple weighting extrapolation for illustrative purposes.
+In the 12 months prior, labour force decreased by 2.8% alongside a 2.7% employment decline, with unemployment remaining essentially unchanged.
+This contrasts with Rest of NSW where employment contracted by 0.5%, labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
+State-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
+National forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to East Maitland - Metford's employment mix suggests local employment should increase by 6.3% over five years and 13.4% over ten years, though this is a simplified extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment